samcottle/freecodecamp/README.md

 # The freecodecamp repo
-Hello, and thanks for dropping by!
+Hello,

 I'm learning to code, via [freecodecamp](https://www.freecodecamp.org).
-And you've stumbled upon the repo I use for publishing my freecodecamp project files.
+This is the repo I use for publishing my freecodecamp project files.

-Well, that's it...
-Have a nice day!

 Cheers,